-According to Cersus definitions, a household includes all of the people who occupy a housing unit.
+According to Census definitions, a household includes all of the people who occupy a housing unit.
 The occupants may be a single family, one person living alone, two or more families living together, or any other group of related or unrelated people who share living quarters.
 A family includes a householder and one or more other people living in the same household who are related to the householder by both, marriage, or adoption.

-Census counts may be corrected for Census (count fluents) in Recording (CRI).
+Census counts may be corrected for Census (count the people living (CR).